-All three Boston discount cards work basically the same way: You buy the card, and then you get free admission to attractions and tours for a certain number of days.
+Both Boston discount cards work basically the same way: You buy the card, and then you use it to get free admission during a set time period to the attractions it covers.

-In most cases, you get to go straight to the head of the line (huge time saver at the most popular places such as the New England Aquarium), and you'll get some freebies, such as maps and additional discount coupons.
+In most cases, you get to go straight to the head of the line (this can be a huge time saver at the most popular places such as the New England Aquarium), and you'll get some freebies, such as maps and additional discount coupons.

 Go Boston Card gives you free admission to 40+ top Boston attractions, tours, museums, day trips, and cruises.